Roster Form

 FAQs on Roster Form

-What is Roster Form in Set Theory?
+What is the Roster Form of Set?

 What are Roster Form and Set Builder Form?

-In the roster form, the elements (or members) of a set are listed in a row inside the curly brackets separated by commas whereas in a set-builder form, all the elements of the set, must possess a single property to become the member of that set.
+In the roster form, the elements (or members) of a set are listed in a row inside the curly brackets separated by commas whereas in a set-builder form, all the elements of the set, must possess a single property to become a member of that set.
 For example, a set consisting of all even positive integers less than 11 is represented in roster form as {2, 4, 6, 8, 10} and in set-builder form, it is represented as {x | x ∈ N, x is even, x < 11}.

 How to Express a Set in Roster Form?